Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Why are human firewalls so vital to security?

-Human firewalls are vital because they address the 82% of breaches that involve human elements, providing defense against psychological manipulation that technical controls cannot prevent.
+Human firewalls are vital because they address the root cause of the majority of breaches, providing defense against psychological manipulation that technical controls cannot prevent.
+As AI lowers the barrier to highly convincing impersonation, that defense needs to be more robust, not less.

 Key Takeaways